 The supply chain has been through a lot over the past few years, and the instability, uncertainty, and volatility have not yet entirely subsided.
 Peak season pressure in the months ahead keeps the future of the supply chain atop the list of genuine concerns for many businesses.
-What have you done to prepare for peak season 2023?
+What have you done to prepare for peak season this year?

 MercuryGate Founder and Chief Innovation Officer Steve Blough and supply chain expert Phil Melton discuss market trends in the supply chain and expectations for the future.